Going west from oncoming rain

 From Kinlochleven to Glen Coe

-Exactly what led me to Kinlochleven the next day is lost to memory but I was after another stretch of the West Highland Way.
-There may have been other choices but I only recall the one I made.
-The day was largely cloudy so it began what largely is a poor run of luck when it comes to photography the Mamores from this part of the West Highland Way.
-Complicated terrain does not make of easy hill identification either though a hike over the top of Beinn a’ Chrùlaiste helped a lot.
-Blue heat haze was my enemy when it came to photographing the Mamores though so you do not win all the time.
+Exactly what led me to Kinlochleven the next day is lost to memory, but I was after another stretch of the West Highland Way.
+There may have been other choices, yet I only recall the one I made.
+The day was largely cloudy, so it began what largely is a poor run of luck when it comes to photography the Mamores from this part of the West Highland Way.
+Complicated terrain does not make for easy hill identification either, though a hike over the top of Beinn a’ Chrùlaiste helped a lot.
+Blue heat haze was my enemy when it came to photographing the Mamores though, so you do not win all the time.

-Controlled progress got me down the Devil’s Staircase into Glen Coe but it was to be July 2014 before I would see Buachaille Etive Mòr in pleasing enough conditions for satisfying photos to result.
-Like that more recent encounter, such was my timing that I had to hail a passing Scottish Citylink coach where I could get it to stop instead of going with a more recognised stopping place.
+Controlled progress got me down the Devil’s Staircase into Glen Coe, but it was to be July 2014 before I would see Buachaille Etive Mòr in pleasing enough conditions for satisfying photos to result.
+Like that more recent encounter, such was my timing that I had to hail a passing Scottish Citylink coach where I could make it stop instead of going with a more recognised stopping place.
 Still, I got back to Fort William as I had wanted.

 A Quick Visit to Skye

-The rain that had been following me west all week was getting closer so I headed for Portree on the Isle of Skye.
-Accommodation again was sorted on arrival and the landlady was astonished to find that it was an Irishman and not an Englishman that she was getting for the night.
-It was one case when my address led to a misimpression when there are other other times when my accent leads folk to think that I have come from Ireland.
+The rain that had been following me west all week was getting closer, so I headed for Portree on the Isle of Skye.
+Accommodation again was sorted on arrival, and the landlady was astonished to find that it was an Irishman and not an Englishman that she was getting for the night.
+It was one case when my address led to a misimpression, when there are other times when my accent leads folk to think that I have come from Ireland.
 With luggage deposited in my new lodgings, I pottered about Portree before heading to the Old Man of Storr.
-The sunshine that greeted my arrival faded as cloud continued its encroachment but that did not stop my walk around one of the island’s best know landmarks and my then trying to return to Portree on foot.
+The sunshine that greeted my arrival faded as cloud continued its encroachment, but that did not stop my walk around one of the island’s best known landmarks and my then trying to return to Portree on foot.
 Friendly Germans in a camper van shortened that journey for me under skies growing ever heavier with rain.

 Edinburgh Bound Again

-Next morning, I woke to see that it was raining well.
-My luck had run out and it was just as well that it was a travelling day for me.
-The first leg took me from Portree to Inverness before I continued my journey south from there in improving conditions.
-Once in Edinburgh, inability to make contact with a friend cause me to book somewhere in Balloch as a backup for this was festival time in Edinburgh and I wanted to be sure that I had somewhere to stay that night.
+The next morning, I woke to see that it was raining well.
+My luck had run out, and it was just as well that it was a travelling day for me.
+The first leg took me from Portree to Inverness, before I continued my journey south from there in improving conditions.
+Once in Edinburgh, inability to contact a friend caused me to book somewhere in Balloch as a backup because this was festival time in Edinburgh and I wanted to be sure that I had somewhere to stay that night.
 With contact made, the extraneous booking was cancelled and all was on the straight and narrow for the rest of the weekend before I returned to Macclesfield again.

 Travel Arrangements